Kalvøyrevet Bridge

-The Kalvøyrevet Bridge (Kalvøyrevet bru) is a cantilever bridge in the municipality of Herøy in Nordland county, Norway.
+The Kalvøyrevet Bridge (Kalvøyrevet bru) is a cantilever bridge in Herøy Municipality in Nordland county, Norway.
 The concrete bridge is 298 m long, and the main span is 95 m.
 The bridge connects the small islands of Kalvøya and Hestøya and it was built as a part of Norwegian County Road 166 which connects the larger islands of Indre Øksningan and Ytre Øksningan with the rest of Herøy Municipality.